 Specific treatment is not necessary, but some physicians recommend attempting to immobilize the arm for a week by pinning the shirt sleeve of the involved side to the opposite side of the infant’s shirt.
 Analgesics usually are not necessary because infants with a clavicular fracture typically do not show signs of pain.

 The humerus and femur may be fractured in difficult deliveries.
 Most of these are greenstick, mid-shaft fractures, and excellent remodeling of the bone usually follows, even if moderate angulation occurs initially.
 A long bone may be fractured through its epiphysis, but prognosis is excellent.

 All soft tissues are susceptible to injury during birth if they have been the presenting part or the fulcrum for the forces of uterine contraction.
-Edema and ecchymosis often follow injury, particularly of the periorbital and facial tissues in face presentations and of the scrotum or labia during breech deliveries.
+Edema and ecchymosis often follow injury, particularly of the periorbital and facial tissues in face presentations and of the scrotum or labia during breech deliveries Breech presentation Fetal dystocia is abnormal fetal size or position resulting in difficult delivery.
+Diagnosis is by examination, ultrasonography, or response to augmentation of labor.
+Treatment is with physical... read more .
 Breakdown of blood within the tissues and conversion of heme to bilirubin result whenever a hematoma develops.
-This added burden of bilirubin may cause sufficient neonatal hyperbilirubinemia to require phototherapy, and rarely, exchange transfusion (see Kernicterus).
+This added burden of bilirubin may cause sufficient neonatal hyperbilirubinemia Neonatal Hyperbilirubinemia Jaundice is a yellow discoloration of the skin and eyes caused by hyperbilirubinemia (elevated serum bilirubin concentration).
+The serum bilirubin level required to cause jaundice varies with... read more to require phototherapy and, rarely, exchange transfusion.
 No other treatment is needed.